-Can you rely on qualified personnel if you have a serious security incident?
-Staff with proven qualifications in in-depth incident response and IT forensics must be employed in the company or there must be an SLA/contract with an appropriate company, or access to one must be covered by cyber insurance.
-Do you have a tested resilience concept that ensures your business continuity? - The resilience concept must include preventive and reactive measures to respond to serious security incidents to ensure business continuity.
-Serious security incidents include: - Systems failure (incl. power failure, internet connection failure). - Malware attack (incl. cryptolocker) - Data leakage - Targeted hacking attacks (e.g. APTs) - When operating critical applications in the cloud, these measures and tests must be proven by the cloud operator (e.g. via ISAE 3402 reports). - Tests must be carried out at least once a year and necessary improvement measures must be implemented.
-Do you have a process for managing your supplier risks?
-There must be a documented process to ensure in advance and on an ongoing basis that suppliers also manage their cyber risks appropriately.
+- The necessary qualified data for monitoring must be available.
+Can you access qualified resources in the event of a serious security incident?
+Employees with proven qualifications in the areas of indepth incident response and IT forensics must be employed in the company or there must be an SLA/contract with a corresponding company, or access to one must be covered by cyber insurance.
+Do you ensure their operational continuity through a tested resilience concept or a resilient architecture? - The resilience concept must include preventive and reactive measures in order to be able to respond to serious security incidents and thus ensure operational continuity.
+Serious security incidents include: - Failure of the systems (including power failure, failure of the internet connection) - Malware infection (including cryptolocker) - Data leakage - Targeted hacking attacks (e.g. APTs) - When operating critical applications in the cloud, these measures and tests must be proven by the cloud operator (e.g. via ISAE 3402 reports). - Tests must be carried out at least once a year and necessary improvement measures must be implemented.
+Do you have a process for managing their supplier risks?
+There must be a documented process that ensures in advance and on an ongoing basis that suppliers also manage their cyber risks appropriately.